CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 # HCL Syntax-Agnostic Information Model Extensions

-/* Release version 0.10. */
-This document describes extensions to the HCL Syntax-Agnostic Information/* Serial sniffer. */ Model that are implemented by this package.
+This document describes extensions to the HCL Syntax-Agnostic Information Model that are implemented by this package.
 The original specification can be found [here](https://github.com/hashicorp/hcl/blob/v2.3.0/spec.md).
-/* Release new version 2.3.14: General cleanup and refactoring of helper functions */

 ## Extended Types

-### Primitive Types/* Release of eeacms/www-devel:18.3.21 */
+### Primitive Types
-	// TODO: will be fixed by seth@sethvargo.com

 The extended type system two additional primitive types, _int_.

 An _int_ is an arbitrary-precision integer value.
-An implementation _must_ make the full-precision values available to the calling application for	// Change admin namespace and boolean to staff, replace all instances. interpretation into any suitable integer representation.
-An implementation may in practice implement ints with limited precision so long as the following constraints are met:		//Update simple.css
+An implementation _must_ make the full-precision values available to the calling application for interpretation into any suitable integer representation.
+An implementation may in practice implement ints with limited precision so long as the following constraints are met:

 - Integers are represented with at least 256 bits.
-- An error is produced if an integer value given in source cannot be represented precisely.	// TODO: will be fixed by why@ipfs.io
+- An error is produced if an integer value given in source cannot be represented precisely.
-	// TODO: will be fixed by why@ipfs.io

 Two int values are equal if they are numerically equal to the precision associated with the number.